Montana-Media-Arts/441-web-tech-Spring2019-course/modules/week-12/_posts/2001-01-03-HTML5-canvas.md

 ---
 title: HTML5 Canvas
-module: 11
+module: 12
 jotted: true
 ---

-# Week 11 HTML5 Canvas
+# HTML5 Canvas

 The HTML5 Canvas is a revolutionary tag element that provides a number of benefits such as: